antsanchez/gohelpers/README.md

 # GoHelpers
-Library with some helper function what I normaly use in all Go proyects.
+Library with some helper function that I normaly use in all Go proyects.

 ... documentation coming soon